 Jan.
 1866 at Springfield, IL.

 Many additional details of Leviís life were revealed in a biographical sketch published in 1910.
 However, an important detail omitted there was the fact that Levi passed away on 10 February 1910.
 (He probably didnít live to see his bio in print.)
 Local newspapers published informative obituaries at that time.
-Leviís wife Susan lived another 4 years and died on 4 February 1915.
+Leviís wife Sarah lived another 5 years and died on 4 February 1915.
 Both are buried in the Van Voorhis Cemetery.

-If you can suggest any corrections to the information above or provide any further details about the lives of Levi, Susan, or their descendants, please contact me at the address shown in the image below:
+If you can suggest any corrections to the information above or provide any further details about the lives of Levi, Sarah, or their descendants, please contact me at the address shown in the image below: